Bengali-Beginner-Greetings & Introduction

 Summary

 Congratulations!
-You’ve learned the basics of greeting someone in Bengali.
-Remember to practice often and try using these phrases in real-life situations.
-In the next lesson, you’ll learn how to count numbers and tell the time in Bengali.
+You’ve learned the basics of greeting someone in Bengali and were introduced into the first grammar topic!
+Remember to practice often and try using the phrases above.
+In the next lesson, you’ll learn some more basic grammar topics, needed as a foundation to start building sentences in Bengali.